By: Jeremy Neisser

-When we look at a male’s foot, we see a wider forefoot, longer toes, longer arches, and thicker heels.
+When we look at a male’s foot shape, we see a wider forefoot, longer toes, longer arches, and thicker heels.

-So, we now understand that a woman's foot is in fact anatomically different from a man's in a number of ways including arch, toes, and forefoot, so how would this affect the design of a running shoe?
+So, we now understand that a woman's foot is in fact anatomically different from a man's in a number of ways including arch, toes, and forefoot, so how would this affect the design of a pair of running shoes?